NatalyCoding/rsschool-cv-old/cv.md

 3. Summary:

 I can’t imagine my life without discovering new things, new places and new people, and, of course, developing new skills.
+I beleive that passion and hard work are keys to success.
+And the best way to do great work is to love what you do.
 Front-end and design was my hobby for some time and I’d love it to become my job in near future.

 4. Skills: